BU-MET-CS-689/cs-689-dimensional-modeling-mithilshah92-1/Assignment 3 - Dimensional Data Modeling/README.md

 You will also write new SQL commands and save these into your "Assignment 3 - Dimensional Data Modeling" directory, then commit and push to GitHub.

-## Download new PG-Bitnami for 'CS 689 ETL Lab' appliance
+## Download new PG-Bitnami for 'PG-Bitnami for CS 689 Dimensional Modeling Lab' appliance

 On the class Google Drive, look in the "Virtual Machine Appliances Here" folder.
-You will find a third version of the PostgreSQL database, named `PG-Bitnami for CS 689 ETL Lab.ova`.
+You will find a third version of the PostgreSQL database, named `PG-Bitnami for CS 689 Dimensional Modeling Lab.ova`.
 Download this appliance and import it into VirtualBox.

 ### Connect using DataGrip